 Repair and Maintenance

 Pressure vessel damage can occur during transport or operation.
 In such a case, the vessel must return to a shop that holds an R stamp for repair.
-Pressure vessels damage infrequently occurs during normal service conditions.
+Pressure vessel damage infrequently occurs during normal service conditions.

 Internals are subject to inspection and replacement.
 Exterior-mounted manways allow for cleaning or replacement of internal elements without complete disassembly of the vessel.
 To ensure a properly functioning vessel, preventative maintenance and inspection must be done in accordance with the manufacturer’s pre-prescribed standards.